 Little is known of Digby’s early career other than that he was commissioned lieutenant on 29 October 1752 and on 5 August 1755 was posted to the frigate Solebay 20 for purposes of rank only.
 He then commanded the Weazle 16, removing in February 1756 to commission the new Biddeford 20 in which he was initially employed in the Downs, and in which he enjoyed a measure of success cruising against the enemy.
-In August 1757 he succeeded Captain Lord Howe in command of the Dunkirk 60, which he retained until the peace of 1763.
+After coming home from the West Indies with bullion amounting to 300,000 guineas he succeeded Captain Lord Howe in command of the Dunkirk 60 in August 1757, which he retained until the peace of 1763.
 Commanding this vessel he was employed in home waters, with the Rochefort expedition of September 1757, in Commodore Hon.
 Augustus Keppel’s expedition to Gorée during late 1758, and at the Battle of Quiberon Bay in 1759.
 He then saw duty in the Mediterranean under the orders of Vice-Admiral Sir Charles Saunders from 1760-3.

 From 1757-61 he was M.P. for Wells in his family interest, and although he did not enjoy another command at sea until the American Revolutionary War he was appointed a colonel of marines on 4 April 1775.